How Rutgers Football Became Nationally Relevant

 In 2008, former Rutgers tight end Michael J. Pellowski wrote Rutgers Football: A Gridiron Tradition in Scarlet.
 Pellowski delves into the history of Rutgers Football, starting with its establishment in 1869 and ending with its reestablishment as a nationally respected program in the mid-2000s.
 This book is still a great resource despite not covering the last half-decade.

 Perhaps Rutgers University’s most important contribution to the world is college football.
-Known as “The Birthplace of College Football,” Rutgers hosted Princeton University on November 6, 1869, where the two New Jersey schools played the first intercollegiate football game.
-The Chanticleers (which was Rutgers’s mascot at the time) defeated Princeton, 6-4.
+Known as “The Birthplace of College Football,” Rutgers hosted what was called the College of New Jersey on November 6, 1869, where the two New Jersey schools played the first intercollegiate football game.
+The Queensmen (which was Rutgers’ nickname at the time) defeated the college know called Princeton, 6-4.